Take your Halloween décor from spooky to sparkly in minutes with this Bejeweled Skull Halloween Décor project!

-I spotted the cutest sparkly skull Halloween decoration at Pier One and decided to make my own version.
-I already had a black skull on hand that I picked up from Target’s Dollar Spot for $3 and of course, I had plenty of glitter, rhinestones, and sequins on hand to complete this Bejeweled Skull Halloween Decor without leaving my craft room.
+I spotted the cutest embellished Halloween skull decoration at Pier One and decided to make my own version.
+I already had a black skull on hand that I picked up from Target’s Dollar Spot for $3 and of course, I had plenty of rhinestones, glitter, and sequins on hand to complete this Bejeweled Skull Halloween Décor without leaving my craft room.

-- Ceramic Skull and Black Glossy Spray Paint
+- White Ceramic Skull and Black Glossy Spray Paint

 - Clear Tacky Glue